Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: Results

-\paragraph{Computational time:} Table~\ref{tab:my_label} presents the average computational time to compute dispatching and rebalancing actions for all benchmark policies when considering a system time period of~\systemTimePeriod~minute for all online policies.
+Table~\ref{tab:my_label} presents the average computational time to compute dispatching and rebalancing actions for all benchmark policies.
+We consider a system time period of~\systemTimePeriod~minute for all online policies and do not incorporate the time to construct the digraph.
 As can be seen, all policies benefit from the polynomial algorithm introduced in Section~\ref{sec:kdspp}.
 While the greedy policy shows lower computational times compared to the sampling and learning-based policies, all online policies show computational times below a few seconds, which allow for application in practice when operating an \gls*{abk:amod} system with a one-minute system time period.